larryhudson/lectureDL/README.md

 * `-path <download directory>` to change download directory inside home folder (eg. on a Mac `python3 lectureDL.py -path "Lecture recordings"` will save lectures inside `/Users/username/Lecture recordings`
 *  `-clearconfig` to clear the config file (ie. forget user credentials and reset download folder)

-These commands can be combined, for example `python3 lectureDL.py -v -all` will download all lecture videos available.
+These commands can be combined, for example `python3 lectureDL.py -v -all` will download all lecture videos available, which is the fastest way of running the script if you have your credentials saved in the configuration file.
 However, `-v -a` will not download both the video and the audio yet!

 Note: I'd recommend hiding subjects that are not active this semester because the script may try to find lecture recordings for past semesters.